 - Raspberry Pi (PivotPi is compatible with all version of the Raspberry Pi): This board is the main brains of the robot that will connect to the PivotPi board.

-- microSD Card: Required “hard drive” for the Raspberry Pi (comes with Dexter Industry’s custom software “Raspbian for Robots” or if you are a beginner, check out or CINCH SD card.).
+- microSD Card: Required “hard drive” for the Raspberry Pi (you’ll get a blank sd card and you will have to download and install Dexter Industry’s custom software “Raspbian for Robots” or if you are a beginner, check out or CINCH software.).

 - Ethernet Cable: Required for plugging in to your computer to program the PivotPi (unless you use CINCH).

 - Power Supply: Wall plug to power your Raspberry Pi while you are programming it, rather than using the batteries.

 - Batteries: PivotPi requires 4 AA batteries, which are not included.